-When a fixed-rate contract ends, suppliers may also begin to bill the customer on a market-based rate.
+When a fixed-rate contract ends, suppliers may also begin to bill the customer at a market-based rate.
 This is called the contract rollover rate or a default rate and is many times much higher than a fixed rate.
 Post-term rates are considered to fall in the pass-through category as energy suppliers will take their wholesale market prices each period, add their margin, and pass along the total amount to the customer.
-A good energy broker will protect you from a post-term rate by renewing your contract in a timely fashion.